 The outcomes of the proposed project are expected to be published in a top atmospheric science journal.

 Skills and experience

-Preference will be given to students with a background in chemical/physical sciences.
-Students with an interest in mass spectrometry and analysis of large datasets.
-If interest is expressed into furthering the study towards and honors or masters/PhD project training will be provided on the aerosol sampling equipment that will enable the student to participate in one of the voyages in the Southern Ocean and/or Antarctic.
+If you're interested in furthering the study towards a PhD project, you'll be trained on the aerosol sampling equipment that will enable you to participate in one of the voyages in the Southern Ocean and/or Antarctica.

 You may be able to apply for a research scholarship in our annual scholarship round.